Huhngoku/ADVOCATE/doc/trace.md

 # Trace

 The following is the structure of the trace T in BNF.
+There is an extra, better readable explanation for all trace elements in the corresponding files in `traceElements`.
 ```
 T := L\nta | ""                                                 (trace)
 t := L\nt  | ""                                                 (trace without atomics)